loonatick-src/performance-engineering/Assignment4/mini-apps/README.md

+# Ingredients
+## Docs
+1. A reference of the available counters in PAPI -- both derived and native
+2. High-level API reference
 # Load Imbalance
 The function `test_imbalanced` performance a variable amount of work depending on its argument.
 We create an array of arguments and map this function to that array using a parallel for loop.